somerandomsequence/csci-4830-7000-gsa/assignments/sprawl.md

 **Q3**: What is the rate of growth of Dubai in this time period?
 Provide a plot of percentage impervious versus time.

+## Extra Credit

-**EC1**: Perform a similar analysis for a different city, or with different satellite imagery and compare the methods and results.
+**EC1**: Perform a similar analysis for a different city (e.g., Las Vegas or Phoenix), or with different satellite imagery and compare the methods and results.

+**EC2**: Download Phoenix orthoimagery (for just one year, with minimal cloud cover).
+Use the same method to train a classifier for swimming pools.
+How many swimming pools are in Pheonix?
+What is their combined surface area?
+Assuming an average depth of 5 feet, what is their total volume?
+(By way of comparison, Lake Mead currently stores 9,661,950 acre-ft of water.
+Empirical evaporation rates are [given here](http://www.wrcc.dri.edu/htmlfiles/westevap.final.html))